How to Rebuild in Widowhood (Part 3/3): New Identity & Purpose

 We are at the end of our three week series on navigating our grief journey in a healthy and redemptive way.

-Now, in Part 3, we build on that foundation, and ask the hardest, holiest question yet:
+Now, in Part 3, we build on that foundation, and ask perhaps the hardest, holiest question yet:

-“Can I rebuild a life—full of goodness—that I love again?"
+“Can I discover my new identity and fulfilling purpose after being widowed?
+Can I rebuild a life—full of goodness—that I love again?"

 It takes courage to ask that.
 It takes even more to believe the answer might be yes, for you.

 When my husband passed away, I felt that my life was over, too.
-Love, joy, and hope were out of reach (and out of my day-to-day experience).
-For years of my widowhood, I didn’t dare to truly dream again.
+Deep purpose, joy, and hope were out of reach (and out of my day-to-day experience).
+In the early years of widowhood, I didn’t dare to truly dream again.

 I had accepted that my hollowed-out version of life after my husband’s suicide was all that remained for me.
-My experience was one of suffering (pain without hope), and I actually rejected the things my soul wanted deep down: A life full of possibilities, goodness and abundance.
+In an attempt to protect my heart, I actually rejected the things my soul wanted deep down: A life full of possibilities, goodness and abundance.

 I felt it was a betrayal of my husband/my love for him, and I self-protected from further loss and disappointment by closing off to restoration.
-Additionally, so many circumstances continued to be hard that I threw my hands up, pitched a tent in the valley of the shadow of death, and received it as my new home.
+Additionally, so many circumstances continued to be hard that I threw my hands up, pitched a tent in the valley of the shadow of death, and allowed it to be my new "home."

 If any of that feels familiar, you’re not alone.
 Many widows get stuck there... which in turn shapes our continued reality, rather than the blessings and promises of God.